Connie Hawkins: Pittsburgh/Minnesota Pipers (1967–1969)

 Hawkins joined the Pittsburgh Pipers in the inaugural 1967–68 season of the ABA, leading the team to a 54–24 regular season record and the 1968 ABA championship.
 Hawkins led the ABA in scoring that year and won both the ABA's regular season and playoff MVP awards.
+He was noted for his highly skillful passing ability (especially for a big man), leaping ability, and his awareness of what his teammates were doing on the court.
+The Pipers played against the New Orleans Buccaneers in the ABA finals that year, whose roster included point guard Larry Brown (who had played against Hawkins on Brooklyn's public courts) and backup forward Doug Moe, who would both go on to long coaching careers, and Brown to the Hall of Fame.
+Hawkins averaged 30.2 points per game and 11.2 rebounds in the series.

-The Pipers moved to Minnesota for the 1968–69 season, and injuries limited Hawkins to 47 games.
-Hawkins had surgery on his knee.
-The Pipers made the playoffs despite injuries to their top four players, but were eliminated in the first round of the playoffs.
+The Pipers moved to Minnesota for the 1968–69 season, but injuries and a knee surgery limited Hawkins to 47 games, though he still averaged 30.2 points per game, was named to the All-Star team, and was second in MVP voting.
+The Pipers made the playoffs despite injuries to their top four players, but were eliminated in the first round of the playoffs in seven games, where Hawkins averaged 24.9 points and 12.3 rebounds per game.
 Following the playoffs, the Pipers franchise moved back to Pittsburgh.

 Hawkins' lawyer, Roslyn Litman, and her husband, fellow lawyer S. David Litman, who was the brother of the Rens owner, filed an antitrust lawsuit against the NBA in 1966, arguing that the league and its owners blacklisted Hawkins.
-The NBA had refused to allow any team to hire Hawkins, who at the time the Litmans started working with him was still playing for the Harlem Globetrotters.
+The NBA had refused to allow any team to hire Hawkins, who at the time the Litmans started working with him, was still playing for the Harlem Globetrotters.

 In the light of several major media pieces, most notably a Life magazine article written by David Wolf, establishing the dubious nature of the evidence connecting Hawkins to gambling, the NBA concluded it was unlikely to successfully defend the lawsuit.
 Seeking to avoid a defeat in court which might jeopardize its ability to bar players who had actually participated in gambling, the NBA elected to settle after the 1968–69 season and admit Hawkins to the league.
-The league agreed to a $1.3M settlement in 1969.